 - Number of commercials featuring beer

 - Most popular commercial

 If your party is filled with close friends or family, you can also have fun making guesses about your fellow party guests.
 However, make sure that none of the bets are mean-spirited.
 Some ideas include:

 - First person to cheer

 - First person to yell at a referee

 - First person to go back for seconds

 Super Bowl Trivia

 Create a list of trivia questions.
-Questions can be about Super Bowl history, recent games, the two teams facing off and even trivia about the teams' locations.
+Questions can be about Super Bowl history, recent games, the two teams facing off, and even trivia about the teams' locations.
 You may even want to include famous commercials into the mix.
-If one of the teams in this year's competition is the home team, you may want to focus your questions on the franchise.
+If one of the teams in this year's competition is your home team, you may want to focus your questions on the franchise.
 You can pass out a sheet of questions for guests to fill out throughout the evening, or you can ask a few trivia questions during breaks in the game.
 Forming small teams can add fun to the game, in addition to keeping non-sports fanatics from feeling left out.

 Don't Say It